NirajanMahato/ReviveReads-Security/README.md

 ### 16. **Environment Variable Validation**

 - The app will not start if any required environment variable is missing, preventing insecure or misconfigured deployments.

+### 17. **Account Lockout After Multiple Failed Logins**

+- After 5 failed login attempts, the user account is locked for 15 minutes.
+- Prevents brute-force attacks by making repeated login attempts ineffective.
+- User is notified of lockout status and remaining lockout time.

+---

+## Advanced Security Features

+- Account Lockout After Multiple Failed Logins
+- (You can add more advanced features such as CAPTCHA, audit logging, email notifications for security events, etc.)

 ---